 - This internship is unpaid, but academic credit hours may be available.

-- While the job will be hybrid during the week, interns must be able to work on-site in Washington, D.C. and provide own housing and transportation.
+- Interns must be able to work on-site in Washington, D.C. and provide own housing and transportation.